 Voluntary donations are invited to cover the costs of running meetings, and the LifeRing Books are available to purchase.

-For a listing of current locations, see our Meetings page.
+For a listing of face to face meetings, see our Face to Face Meetings page.

 Zoom meetings take place every night at 7:30 pm.
 Click Online Meeting to join.

 For Lifering policies and documents, see this page.